FYI: Some of these are affiliate links.

 I love the organization of the TriStar, but sometimes I want the ability to just throw in a bunch of stuff, and that’s when I prefer the Aeronaut 30.
 For me, the Aeronaut 45 is just too big for what I carry.

 I’ve also traveled quite a bit with the Synapse 25.
 Mostly on trips under a week or so.
-It’s always a little too small for one bag travel, so I’m really excited for the upcoming Synik 30.
-I think this will become my full-time suitcase.
+It’s a little too small for one bag travel, but the Synik 30 could be a full time suitcase.

 I spent a few months and five international trips testing Away luggage.
 I tried out the Carry-On without the battery pack – electronics change too often for me to be sold on having a suitcase built around a battery pack.
 I went with white, because that’s a really cool and unique travel color.
 This was my first ever four-wheeled suitcase.
 As most of my travel has been to Europe, I always shunned the four-wheeled luggage, because I don’t think those were made for cobblestone.
 But this was nice, especially in airports.
 I had a few times when I spent the night in airports, and when I’m that exhausted and walking around, it’s nice not having my luggage on my back.

 My wife travels with both the TriStar and the Synapse 25.
 My kids travel with a TriStar and Synapse 25 / Synapse 19.
-But they’ve all been eyeing my Away suitcase too.
+But they’ve all been eyeing my Away suitcase for when wheeled luggage is move convenient.

 I generally trust the hotels I use, but I still always keep my valuables locked up when I’m out of the room – that includes my toothbrush.
 I prefer the TSA Cable Locks.